wilderbit/learn-js/react-express/docs/2 dev-env with Webpack and Babel.md

 Create `webpack.config.js` file to describe how our app should be bundled

-Create stubs for `index.html` and `index.js`, which will form the basis of our app
+Create stubs for `index.html` and `index.jsx`, which will form the basis of our app